iotaledger/documentation-platform/CONTRIBUTING.md

 Please follow our [writing guide](#writing-guide) when you write and edit articles.

-## Pushing content to our GitHub repository
+## Push content to our GitHub repository

 1. After writing or editing content in your local copy of the branch, do the following in the command prompt:
     ```cmd